6 minute Quick read.

 to live his life, he just needs to work for

-.
+one day per week.
 This is for the industrial age of mid-1800.
 Thoreau’s

 idea is not new.
 But his way of measuring money in terms of “cost of life” was